ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

 Delegation creates dependencies; the receiving object must recognize the message and know where to send it.
 Composition often involves delegation but the term means something more.
 A composed object is made up of parts with which it expects to interact via well-defined interfaces.

-Composition indicates a *has-a* relationship where the contained object has no life inde- pendent of its container.
+Composition indicates a *has-a* relationship where the contained object has no life independent of its container.

 Aggregation is exactly like composition except that the contained object has an independent life.